Some burns are minor injuries you can treat at home. Others cause lasting damage to your skin, muscles, and bones and require long-term medical care.

 - Radiation burns.
 Sunburn is a type of radiation burn.
 Other sources of radiation, like X-rays or radiation therapy to treat cancer, can also cause these.

 - Chemical burns.
 Strong acids, solvents or detergents that touch your skin can cause it to burn.

 - Electrical burns.
 If you come into contact with an electrical current, you can get this type of burn.

 Doctors group burns into different categories based on how deeply your skin has been harmed.
 These are called “degrees.”
 You can have a first-, second-, third-, or fourth-degree burn.
 The higher the degree, the more severe the burn is.

 First-degree.
-These burns only affect the outer layer of your skin.
+These burns only affect the outer layer of your skin, called the epidermis.
 A mild sunburn’s one example.
 Your skin may be red and painful, but you won’t have any blisters.
 Long-term damage is rare.

 Second-degree.
 If you have this type of burn, the outer layer of your skin as well the dermis – the layer underneath – has been damaged.
 Your skin will be bright red, swollen, and may look shiny and wet.
 You’ll see blisters, and the burn will hurt to the touch.

 Third-degree.
-Sometimes called a “full thickness burn,” this type of injury destroys two full layers of your skin.
+Sometimes called a “full thickness burn,” this type of injury destroys the epidermis and all layers of your skin.
 Instead of turning red, it may appear black, brown, white or yellow.
 It won’t hurt because this type of burn damages nerve endings.